-She has been creating performance art for several years now and has also produced many short artist films which feature her unique, often quite ‘dark’, costumes.
+Jessica Rost has been creating performance art for several years now and has also produced many short artist films which feature her unique costumes and spoken word.

 She works in collaboration with many other performers and associates of Rost Productions.

 Most recently, she performed Bath Meditations, a series of sound recordings of her taking time to bathe in outdoor locations, from the bath that she made.

 She has also been performing a new piece, Becoming Batty, which was first shown at The Tetley in Leeds on 8th March and performed live at Common Ground in Blackburn.
 Becoming Batty is also part of INvirolution – an on-line festival which took place in June 2020.

 In 2017 Jessica performed ‘Safe’ at MK Gallery as part of MK Calling; a two hour live-streamed piece, welding myself into a cage constructed out of recycled bicycle frames.
 Have a look at the time lapse footage here.